 That was a short-lived victory, as no funds were disbursed to the AAAs, despite the law.
 The 102nd Missouri General Assembly corrected this; not only did the legislature initiate the annual funding, they appropriated a one-time transfer to catch the AAAs up with the money that, by law, they were due since the beginning of the fund.

-The total FY24 allocation includes a one-time transfer of $32,600,001; thereafter, ongoing funding for the AAAs is anticipated to be approximately $8-10M in annual funding.
+The total FY24 allocation includes a one-time transfer of approximately $32,600,000; in subsequent – future years – ongoing funding for the AAAs is anticipated to be approximately $8-10M in annual funding.

 SSGDP funds will provide enhance services provided through Missouri’s AAAs, with 50% of funds designated for development and expansion of senior center programs, facilities, and services.
 SSGDP funding is generated from a portion of the premium tax collected from certain insurance companies and associations.